linroger/FinanceCompendium/II. Economics/International/International Economics/Part 6 - Exchange Rates/Chapter 13 - Introduction to Exchange Rates.md

 The usual way to quote the price of foreign currency is no different: units of home currency per unit of foreign currency.
 Confusion may arise because the price then depends on the perspective of the observer.
 Consider the dollar–euro exchange rate.
 For the U.S. citizen, who is accustomed to prices expressed as $ /unit, the price of a foreign currency (say, the euro) is in terms of $ /€.
 For someone in the Eurozone, however, the convention is to quote prices as €/unit, so €/ $ would be the natural choice.

 To avoid confusion, we must specify which country is the home country and which is foreign.
-Throughout the remaining chapters of this book, when we refer to a par-

-ticular country's exchange rate, we will quote it in terms of units of home currency per unit of foreign currency.
+Throughout the remaining chapters of this book, when we refer to a particular country's exchange rate, we will quote it in terms of units of home currency per unit of foreign currency.
 For example, Denmark's exchange rate with the Eurozone is quoted as Danish krone per euro (or kr/€).

 From now on, \( E_{1/2} \) will denote the exchange rate in units of country 1 currency per unit of country 2 currency; it is the rate at which country 1's currency can be exchanged for one unit of country 2's currency.
 For example, \( E_{\$ /\epsilon} \) is the U.S. exchange rate (against the euro) in U.S. dollars per euro.
 In our previous example, \( E_{\$ /\epsilon} \) was \( 1.15 \, \text{\\(}/\epsilon \).